 Coleman CPX6 Lighted Tent Fan

 That’s cool that you took the kids camping … except when the tent is anything but cool.
 The CPX6 provides 2 speeds of airflow with short, foam blades that you don’t have to worry about endangering any fingers.
 The center of the fan is an LED lamp with 99 lumens, so you can keep the tent bright while telling ghost stories and then scare the crap out of them by turning it off.
-Of course, the CPX6 runs on 4 D batteries, so you can take it plenty of other places than a tent, but telling ghost stories under a beach umbrella is sort of lame.
+Of course, the CPX6 runs on 4 D batteries, so you can take it plenty of other places than a tent.

 Arctican Stainless Steel Can Cooler